wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (d) Where, in respect of an applicant for a certain elected State, the signature required under Rule 56.1(b) and (c) or the name or address is lacking after the expiration of the time limit under paragraph (a), the later election of that State shall be considered as if it had not been made.

-### Rule 61 Notification of the Demand and Elections
+### Rule 61---Notification of the Demand and Elections

 ##### 61.1 Notification to the International Bureau and the Applicant